uniklinik-koeln-fhir/nNGM-Mapping/Test Data/TherapieTestRepord.md

     * Strahlentherapie output is present 2 times
     * Todesdatum (Patient) is missing from each form by decision
     * Operation -> ResectionStatus/Art der resection would map but is not present in generated FHIR bundles (see cds -> FHIR known issues)
-    * Strahlentherapie -> Ende der Bestrahlung doesn’t support multiple choices in mapping, but form does for some reason
+    * Strahlentherapie -> Ende der Bestrahlung doesn’t support multiple choices in mapping, but form does for some reason.
+In reverse map only 1 value can be selected

 * Result:
     *